Nokia X family: Nokia X2

 On 24 June 2014, Microsoft launched the Nokia X2, which featured 1 GB of RAM and a Qualcomm Snapdragon 200 chipset with a dual-core 1.2 GHz Cortex-A7 CPU.
 It was launched with an official price of €99 (US$135; £80).
 It also had single and dual-SIM options.

 Nokia XL 4G

 The Nokia XL 4G was released in China in July 2014.
 It featured a 1.2 GHz quad-core CPU over the 1.0 GHz dual-core CPU in the original Nokia XL, LTE support of LTE bands, 1 GB of RAM over the original 768 MB and a lower weight.

 Aftermath

 In an interview with Forbes, former HMD Global CEO Arto Nummela stated that analysis showed that the Nokia X series became surprisingly popular with users of high end Samsung and Apple smartphone devices, despite the fact that it was a mid to low end device family.

-In May 2018, HMD Global launched a new Android phone Nokia X6, but it is not officially classified as new member of Nokia Xseries or X family.
+In May 2018, HMD Global launched a new Android phone Nokia X6, which despite its name has nothing to do with the Nokia Xseries or X family.